Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Besides, I’m not just writing for a search engine.
 I’m writing for a person.
 Also, I’m going to share my content on social media, send it to my email list, and maybe run paid traffic to it.
 It’s much more important to me that it’s high-quality content.”

-Eucalypt Media’s Kathyrn Hawkins follows a similar approach: “While your initial SEO research can be helpful for understanding how to create article topics that will drive organic search traffic, it’s important to build a more holistic content strategy that incorporates user research, stakeholder interviews, competitor analysis, and buyer personas to generate topics for content for other purposes, including social media content, research reports, demand gen content, sales enablement content, webinars, and more.”
+Eucalypt Media’s Kathyrn Hawkins follows a similar approach: “While your initial SEO report can be helpful for understanding how to create article topics that will drive organic search traffic, it’s important to build a more holistic content strategy that incorporates user research, stakeholder interviews, competitor analysis, and buyer personas to generate topics for content for other purposes, including social media content, research reports, demand gen content, sales enablement content, webinars, and more.”

 Hawkins concludes: “SEO gives you an initial metric to track when it comes to on-site web copy, but content strategy is a far broader discipline.”